 - Never use playground equipment that's wet because moisture makes the surfaces slippery.

 - Check playground equipment in the summertime.
 It can become uncomfortably or even dangerously hot, especially metal slides, handrails, and steps.
 So use good judgment — if the equipment feels hot to the touch, it's probably not safe or fun to play on.
-Contact burns can occur within seconds.
+Contact burns can happen within seconds.

 - Wear sunscreen when playing outside even on cloudy days to protect against sunburn.

 Swings, slides, and climbing equipment have different safety concerns.
 And some kinds of equipment are not safe for playgrounds, no matter how careful kids are.

 Swings are the most common source of childhood injuries from moving equipment on a playground.
 But a few simple precautions can help keep kids safely swinging: